Subspace Phase Retrieval

 \subsection{Proof of Theorem \ref{thm:4}}

 In this proof, we will deal with the dependence issue among different operations of SPR.
-Our strategy is to partition the sampling matrix $\mathbf A$ and the corresponding samples $\mathbf y$ into distinct groups and sequentially use each group to perform one operation.
+Our strategy is to partition the sampling matrix $\mathbf A$ and the corresponding observations $\mathbf y$ into distinct groups and sequentially use each group to perform one operation.
 As a result, sampling vectors in different groups are statistically independent from each other.
+This idea is inspired from~\cite{JTROPP,WF,AltMin}.
+In Fig.~\ref{fig:proof}, we provide an illustrative diagram of our proof structure for exact recovery via SPR.

-This idea was inspired from~\cite{JTROPP,WF,AltMin}. \begin{proof} We partition $\mathbf A$ and $\mathbf y$ into 4 parts, i.e., where Then, we sequentially use a fresh set of sampling vectors and samples for each operations: in details,
+\begin{proof} We partition $\mathbf A$ and $\mathbf y$ into 4 parts, i.e., where and Then, we sequentially use a fresh set of sampling vectors and samples for each operations:

 In doing so, the output of the previous operation is statistically independent from the groups of submatrices used in the subsequent operations.
 For example, when matching $S^1$ given the previous outputs $\x^0$ and $S^0$, which are functions of $\mathbf A_{M_1}$ and $\mathbf A_{M_2}$, we can make sure that $\x^0$ and $S^0$ are statistically independent from $\mathbf A_{M_3}$.
 Thus, the expectation $\nabla_1 \mathbb{E}[f(\x^0)]$ in Proposition~\ref{lm:elemenEzxtbound} can be taken just with respect to $\mathbf A_{M_3}$.